thomas-fossati/draft-fft-rats-eat-measured-component/draft-fft-rats-eat-measured-component.md

 {: #ex-1 title="Complete Measured Component"}

 The example in {{ex-eat-1}} is the same measured component as above but used as the format of a `measurements` claim in a EAT claims-set.

 Note that the example uses a CoAP Content-Format value from the experimental range (65000), which will change to the value assigned by IANA for the `application/measured-component+cbor` Content-Format.

+Note also that the array contains only one measured component, but additional entries could be added if the measured TCB is made of multiple, individually measured components.

 ~~~ cbor-edn
 {::include cddl/eat-ex1.diag}